 Many factors can contribute to student absenteeism.
-Family health or financial concerns, poor school climate, drug and alcohol use, transportation problems, and differing community attitudes towards education are among the conditions that are often associated with a child’s frequent absence from school.
+Family health or financial concerns, poor school climate, drug and alcohol use, transportation problems, and differing community attitudes toward education are among the conditions often associated with a child’s frequent absence from school.

-From 1994 to 2005, there was no significant change in the percentage of fourth-grade students who reported that they were absent from school for three or more days in the last month (from 18 percent in 1994 to 19 percent in 2011).
-However, among eighth-grade students this percentage declined slightly, from 22 percent in 1994 to 20 percent in 2011.
-(Figure 1)
+From 1994 to 2005, there was no significant change in the percentage of fourth-grade students who reported being absent from school for three or more days in the last month (18 percent in 1994 and 19 percent in 2015).
+However, among eighth-grade students this percentage declined slightly, from 22 percent in 1994 to 19 percent in 2015.

-The percentage of eighth-grade black and Hispanic students who reported missing three or more days of school decreased significantly from 1994 to 2011 (from 27 percent for each group in 1994, to 22 and 21 percent, respectively, in 2011).
-Attendance among fourth-grade students in these groups remained stable from 1994 to 2011.
+The percentage of eighth-grade black and Hispanic students who reported missing three or more days of school decreased significantly from 1994 to 2015 (from 27 percent for each group in 1994, to 23 and 20 percent, respectively, in 2015).
+(Appendix 2) Attendance among fourth-grade students in these groups remained relatively stable from 1994 to 2015.
 (Appendix 1)

-In 2011, both fourth- and eighth-grade American Indian students were more likely than black, Hispanic, and white students to report they missed three or more days of school in the last month (29 versus 22, 21, and 19 percent, respectively, in fourth grade; and 31, 22, 21, and 17 percent, respectively, in eighth grade).
-At both grade levels, Asian/Pacific Islander students were the least likely to have missed three or more days in the past month (13 percent in fourth grade, and 11 percent in eighth grade).
-(Figure 2)
+In 2015, both fourth- and eighth-grade American Indian students were more likely than black, Hispanic, and white students to report missing three or more days of school in the last month (28 versus 23, 21, and 18 percent, respectively, in fourth grade; and 29 versus 23, 21, and 18 percent, respectively, in eighth grade).
+At both grade levels, Asian/Pacific Islander students were the least likely to have missed three or more days in the past month (14 percent in fourth grade and 11 percent in eighth grade).

 Students classified as having a disability are more likely than students without a disability to have missed three or more school days within the past month.
-In 2011, 26 percent of eighth-graders with a disability reported missing three or more school days within the past month, compared with 18 percent of students without a disability.
-Among fourth-graders, 24 percent of those with a disability reported missing three or more school days within the past month, compared with 19 percent of students without a disability (Figure 3)
+In 2015, 26 percent of fourth- and eighth-graders with a disability reported missing three or more school days, compared with 18 percent of students without a disability.

-In addition to school-level differences, children who were eligible for free or reduced price lunch were more likely to miss more than three days of school in the previous month.
-In 2011, 22 percent of fourth-graders and 23 percent of eighth-graders who were eligible for free or reduced price lunch were chronically absent, compared with 16 percent, at each grade level, of students who were not eligible.
-(Appendix 1)
+In addition to school-level differences, children who were themselves eligible for free or reduced price lunch were more likely to miss more than three days of school in the previous month.
+In 2015, 23 percent of fourth-graders and eighth-graders who were eligible for free or reduced price lunch were chronically absent, compared with 15 percent of fourth- and eighth-graders who were not eligible.
+(Appendix 1, Appendix 2)

-In 2011, students attending schools in cities or towns were more likely to be absent three or more times a month than were students attending schools in suburban or rural areas.
-Among eighth-graders, 21 percent of those whose school was in a city and 20 percent of those whose school was in a town were absent for three or more days in the past month, compared to 17 percent in the suburbs and 18 percent in rural areas.
-(Appendix 1)
+In 2015, students attending schools in cities or towns were more likely to be absent three or more times a month than students attending schools in suburban or rural areas.
+Among eighth-graders, 20 percent of those children whose school was in a city or town were absent for three or more days in the past month, compared to 18 percent in the suburbs and 19 percent in rural areas.
+(Appendix 2)

-Estimates of absenteeism for states and major metropolitan areas are available from the NAEP Data Explorer, 1992-2011 Reading Assessments
+Estimates of absenteeism for states and major metropolitan areas are available from the NAEP Data Explorer, 1992-2015 Reading Assessments.

-To access the data, click on “Main NDE,” then select fourth-grade reading, the level (national, state, city, regional), and in the “select variables” tab, click on “student factors” and then “academic record and school experience.”
+To access the data, click on “Main NDE,” then select fourth-grade or eighth-grade reading, and the level (national, state, city, regional); in the “select variables” tab, click on “student factors” and then “academic record and school experience.”

 International estimates are available from the Trends in International Math and Science Study publication, How Serious are School Attendance Problems?
 School Contexts for Learning and Instruction.
 (See Exhibit 8.6)

-The No Child Left Behind Act, signed into law in January 2002, provides increased accountability for states, school districts, and schools, as well as more flexibility for states and local agencies in how they use federal education dollars.
+The No Child Left Behind Act, signed into law in January 2002, provides increased accountability for states, school districts, and schools, along with more flexibility for states and local agencies in how they use federal education dollars.
 The Adequate Yearly Progress measures hold elementary and middle schools accountable for student absenteeism.

 More information is available from the Department of Education.